WDPX-TV

 WDPX-TV (channel 58) is a television station licensed to Woburn, Massachusetts, United States, broadcasting the digital multicast network Grit to the Boston area.
-It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside Ion Television station WBPX-TV, channel 68 (and its Concord, New Hampshire–licensed full-time satellite WPXG-TV, channel 21).
-WDPX-TV and WBPX-TV share studios on Soldiers Field Road in Boston's Allston neighborhood and broadcast from the same transmitter on Parmenter Road in Hudson, Massachusetts.
+It is owned by the Ion Media subsidiary of the E. W. Scripps Company alongside Ion Television station WBPX-TV, channel 68 (and its Concord, New Hampshire–licensed full-time satellite WPXG-TV, channel 21).
+WDPX-TV and WBPX-TV broadcast from a shared transmitter on Parmenter Road in Hudson, Massachusetts.

 History

 Channel 58 first signed on January 16, 1984, as 12,000-watt W58AO, a low-power station owned by Cape Cod Broadcasting and originally licensed to Vineyard Haven, Massachusetts, with studio facilities in Hyannis.

 After temporarily going dark for one week a year-and-a-half later, channel 58 would relaunch on July 19, 1985, as full-power independent station WCVX, transmitting at a powerful 1.2 million watts.
 Its lineup included a twice-nightly newscast.
 However, it suffered early on due to lack of cable coverage, as the Supreme Court had struck down the Federal Communications Commission (FCC)'s must-carry rule on the very day WCVX launched, thus knocking it out of the 60 percent of homes in the Cape Cod region relying on cable television.
 Despite this early hurdle, however, area cable systems gradually began adding WCVX to their lineups, and by August 1987, it was carried by every provider on Cape Cod.

 In spite of achieving the necessary cable carriage, WCVX was still ailing financially, and by late 1987, Cape Cod Broadcasting president Don Moore was forced to turn the station over to Sentry Federal Savings Bank, which chose Dan Carney to take over daily operations the following January.
 While viewership increased under Carney's tenure, WCVX continued to lose money, and after laying off nearly 85 percent of staffers just two years later, Sentry attempted to find a new owner for the struggling station.
 At one point, Sentry entered into negotiations with the owners of WNAC-TV, the Fox affiliate in Providence, Rhode Island, about possibly acquiring WCVX as a satellite station, but the deal collapsed after it was decided by the Fox affiliate board that any resulting boost would be minimal at best, especially considering that Cape Cod's aforementioned widespread cable penetration (which had increased to nearly 100 percent by late 1990, when the talks took place) meant that the Boston and Providence stations were already easily viewable there.
 Unable to find another willing buyer, Sentry decided to shut down WCVX, and the station went dark in the early hours of July 2, 1991, following an airing of the 1955 film Kentucky Rifle.